thecharlieblake/blog/_posts/2020-11-19-feedforward.md

 We won't prove it here, but if we create a regression model which outputs the mean of a Gaussian, it turns out that the partial derivatives at for the final layer are also of the form $a_i - y_i$ .
 It turns out that's a really simple and desirable gradient for the final layer!

+### Numerically Stable Softmax

+We should instinctively be wary of the exponential and log terms in our softmax function.
+As we saw in chapter 4, these terms have the potential to drive our values into ranges that can't be precisely represented by floating-point numbers if we're not careful.

+Specifically, we want to avoid extremely large or extremely negative inputs to the softmax, that will drive the exponentials to infinity or zero respectively.

+Fortunately, there is a trick which can help in this regard.
+It can be easily shown that  $\text{softmax}(\mathbb{z}) = \text{softmax}(\mathbb{z} + c)$.
+From this we can derive our numerically stable variant of softmax:

+$$
+\text{softmax}(\mathbb{z}) = \text{softmax}(\mathbb{z} - \max_i z_i)
+$$

+This means that our inputs to the function are simply the differences between each input and the largest input.
+Thus, if the scale of all the inputs becomes very large or negative, the computation will still be stable so long as the relative values are not extremely different across the inputs[^4].

+[^4]: I believe that the gradient of the softmax should discourage these relative values getting too large, but I'm not sure.
+If this is the case, then we are protected against numerical instability from all directions.